 The vegetables cultivated were broad beans, chicory, mixed-leaf salad, artichokes and, of course, peppers.
 As they ripened, these were, until October, the ingredients of mostly Summer and Autumn Roman traditional dishes.

 The DOP (PDO) pepper: the excellence of the territory

-These, as they ripened, were, until October, the ingredients of Rome’s traditional summer and autumn cuisine.
 The pepper – red, yellow or green – is a multi-form plant originating in the Americas.
-The pepper of Pontecorvo, in the province of Frosinone, belonging to the “Capsicum annum” species and known as the “Cornetto di Pontecorvo” has received DOP (Protected Designation of Origin) status as a prime-quality regional speciality.
-Since 1830 – when the Principality of Pontecorvo came under the rule of the Holy See – this pepper has found here an ideal environment in the slightly calcareous soil of the area of Frosinone, not to mention the mitigating effects of the sea.
-You’ll spot this pepper immediately on the market stalls.
-It’s red.
-The skin and pulp are thin.
-It presents as a lengthened cylinder.
+The pepper from Pontecorvo, in the province of Frosinone, belonging to the “Capsicum annum” species and known as the “Cornetto di Pontecorvo” has received DOP (Protected Designation of Origin) status as a prime-quality regional speciality.
+Since 1830 – when the Principality of Pontecorvo came under the rule of the Holy See – this pepper had here an ideal environment.
+The soil of the area of Frosinone is slightly calcareous; the sea has mitigating effects.
+On the market stalls, you’ll spot this pepper immediately.

 Recipe: Roman-style chicken with peppers